Rate-Distortion Theory in Coding for Machines and its Application: Design Considerations

-Next, we consider the optimal 1-bit quantization, and observe how the choice of distillation point affects task performance under such rate-constrained quantization.\footnote{We choose to start at the rate, which is equivalent to investigating the distortion-rate, rather than the rate-distortion, for convenience, as the two are equivalent.} It is simple to show that in the input space $X$, the optimal 1-bit quantization in terms of MSE is simply to use the two bins $u\leq5,\,u>5$ and quantized values $\hat{x}_1 = (2.5,2),\, \hat{x}_2 = (7.5,2)$.
+\figref{fig:toy} shows the distribution of the two classes at the input $X$ and the intermediate layer $Y$.
+By using MSE\footnote{MSE here uses the $\ell_2$ norm squared, meaning $d^{MSE}\left((u_1,v_1),(u_2,v_2)\right) = (u_1-u_2)^2 + (v_1-v_2)^2$.} as our distortion for both the input $X$ and the intermediate layer $Y$ we can calculate the task-appropriateness of MSE at each layer.
+We get $\rho_X = \rho_X^{\text{squares}} = \rho_X^{\text{circles}} \approx 0.48$, and $\rho_Y = \rho_Y^{\text{squares}} = \rho_Y^{\text{circles}} = 725$.
+Next, we consider the optimal 1-bit quantisation, and observe how the choice of distillation point affects task performance under such rate-constrained quantisation.\footnote{We choose to start at the rate, which is equivalent to investigating the distortion-rate, rather than the rate-distortion, for convenience, as the two are equivalent.} It is simple to show that in the input space $X$, the optimal 1-bit quantisation in terms of MSE is simply to use the two bins $u\leq5,\,u>5$ and quantised values $\hat{x}_1 = (2.5,2),\, \hat{x}_2 = (7.5,2)$.
 In intermediate layer $Y$, the points in each class are distributed on the circumference of a circle with different centers, with ``circles'' centered at $(2.5,3)$ and ``squares'' centered at $(7.5,1)$.
-Here there are many equivalent optimal bin choices (due to the large empty space between the two distributions) but for simplicity, the same bins as in the input space can be used, leading to the quantized values $\hat{y}_1 = (2.5,3),\, \hat{y}_2 = (7.5,1)$.
-The quantization bins are indicated in \figref{fig:toy} by the color of each point, with the quantized values described by correspondingly colored marker.
+Here there are many equivalent optimal bin choices (due to the large empty space between the two distributions) but for simplicity, the same bins as in the input space can be used, leading to the quantised values $\hat{y}_1 = (2.5,3),\, \hat{y}_2 = (7.5,1)$.
+The quantisation bins are indicated in \figref{fig:toy} by the color of each point, with the quantised values described by correspondingly colored marker.